 Part 5: Integration with other tools & next steps.

-Blob Search Results Display
+Knit Search Results Display

-Storage Locations Searched
+Storage Locations Returning Results

 Size & Date Ranges Of Results